gjolly/blog/genesis.md

 # A basic CLI tool to build Ubuntu images

-This is just a blog post to present a tool I made on my free time.
+This is just a blog post to present one of my pet projects.
 It's a CLI project written in Python.
 It can build Ubuntu images from scratch.

 The tool is named `genesis` (because you start from nothing).
-And is available as a python package: https://github.com/gjolly/genesis (it's packaged as a deb in [a PPA](https://launchpad.net/~gjolly/+archive/ubuntu/genesis).
+And is available as a python package: https://github.com/gjolly/genesis (it's also packaged as a deb in [a PPA](https://launchpad.net/~gjolly/+archive/ubuntu/genesis).

-## How does it work?
+## A basic example

+We are going to create a very minimal image of Ubuntu 23.04 (Lunar Lobster) and try to boot from it using `qemu`.

 ### Creating a base image